China's response to Pelosi's potential Taiwan visit could be 'unprecedented' but military conflict unlikely, experts say

 The United States is no stranger to China's angry responses over its support for Taiwan, a self-governing island that Beijing claims as its own territory.

-But last week, China's warnings against a potential high-stakes trip by US House of Representatives Speaker Nancy Pelosi's to Taipei appeared to have caused concern in Washington.
+But last week, China's warnings against a potential high-stakes trip by US House of Representatives Speaker Nancy Pelosi to Taipei appeared to have caused concern in Washington.

 Following reports of Pelosi's plans, China's Foreign Ministry vowed last Tuesday to take "resolute and forceful measures" if the trip goes ahead.